UofS-Pulse-Binfo/KnowPulse/docs/use_cases/gmatrix-poly-region.rst

 -----------------------------------------------------------------

 - The second section of the filter criteria available for the genotype matrix allows you to enter the region of the genome you are interested in.
 Once you click search, the genotype matrix will only show sequence variants found in this region.
-- In our example, the region of interest is non:150-300.
+- In our example, the region of interest is LcChr4:1875000-2075000.
 To enter this we place ``LcChr4`` for the ``Sequence Name``, ``1875000`` for the start position and ``2075000`` for the end position.

 .. image:: gmatrix-poly-region.3.png

 Step #5: (Optionally): Restrict to specific variants.
 ------------------------------------------------------

-- Say further analysis shows that particular sequence variants in that region are more likely to contribute to your phenotype of interest.
+- Say you are interested in a specific set of variants and would like to see that subset.
 - You can enter the specific variant names by expanding the ``Additional Filter criteria`` section then clicking Search.

 .. image:: gmatrix-poly-region.4.png